sloisel/streamcapture/README.md

 # Documentation

-class `StreamCapture` is able to capture, at the operating system level, the data being written to a stream.
-A typical use is to capture all outputs to stdout and stderr and log it to a file.
+Class `StreamCapture(stream, writer, echo=True, monkeypatch=None)` is able to capture,
+at the operating system level, the data being written to the given `stream`.
+A typical use is to capture all outputs to `sys.stdout` and `sys.stderr` and log them to a file.
 This will even capture the outputs of spawned shell commands.

 `StreamCapture` works by essentially using `os.dup2` to send `stream.fileno()` to a `os.pipe()`.
 A separate thread is used to listen to that `os.pipe` and send the outputs to the destination